gezp/xacro4sdf/README.md

 xacro4sdf model.sdf.xacro
 ```

-* it will generate  model.sdf
+* it will generate model.sdf (the result should be same as test/model.sdf)

 ## 2. Features: